Create and manage Projects in Odoo: A step-by-step guide

 Working together has never been easier

-Odoo Project allows a user to create and manage a project with a team, with innovative and modern tools to better visualise the project’s progress.
-Fully integrated with other apps, you can organise , schedule, plan and analyse group tasks for any kind of business.
+Odoo Project allows a user to create and manage a project with a team, with innovative and modern tools to better visualize the project’s progress.
+Fully integrated with other apps, you can organize, schedule, plan and analyze group tasks.
+The cloud project management tools work for any kind of business.

 Group members can communicate with each other, discuss and share ideas and documents.
-With this application, you’ll be able to manage your project efficiently by planning projects with forecasts for more accurate deadlines and increased profitability based on similar projects and assign tasks with customised stages to your team.
+With this application, you’ll be able to manage your project efficiently by planning projects with forecasts for more accurate deadlines and increased profitability based on similar projects.
+You can even assign tasks with customized stages to your team.

 In this tutorial, we give you the basics on how to create and manage a project, configure and plan your projects in a way that allows you to overview your projects according to your preferences and needs.

 The cloud project management application was developed to be handled in Kanban view.
 This is effective thanks to its ability to display a lot of information in the same place in an organized and structured way.

 This article explains all the steps you should take with this view mode in mind.
 If for some reason you’re not comfortable with Kanban, adjust the view mode on the upper right corner, under the search bar.